-Note: some of the links below are affiliate links.
+Before we get started, I have an administrative note: Some of the links below are affiliate links.
 This means I will earn a small commission (at no extra cost to you) if you make a purchase.
 This helps support the blog and allows me to continue to create free content that’s useful to hunters like yourself.
 Thanks for your support.

 .45-70 Government History